 Important Note: Hiring and training costs are substantial.
 A company should always be willing to pay to retain engineering talent.
 The alternative—finding new, unproven talent—is always expensive and high risk.

 #2 Provide interesting technical work

-The best of the best engineers want to work on cutting-edge cool projects.
-And frankly, top-end engineers have endless options to choose from if you don’t make the cut.
+It’s incredibly tough to retain engineering talent if your company only designs screws.
+The best of the best engineers want to work on cutting-edge, cool projects.
+Plus, top-end engineers have endless employment options.

 “After recruiting, it’s building an environment that makes people feel they are surrounded by equally talented people and their work is bigger than they are.
 The feeling that the work will have tremendous influence and is part of a strong, clear vision — all those things.
 Recruiting usually requires more than you alone can do, so I’ve found that collaborative recruiting and having a culture that recruits the A players is the best way.”

 Moreover, it’s crucial for companies to cater to their superstar engineers early on.
 This means providing opportunities for creative work without micromanagement.
 Top-level engineers want the freedom to experiment and explore.

 #3 Build an awesome management team